Skip to content

 Strongest Point

-Combination of full Luxembourg banking licence, direct clearing membership in 10+ schemes covering 24 currencies, CASP-licensed stablecoin settlement on USDC/USDG/EURI as of April 2026, and a client roster headlined by Stripe, Paysafe, Nuvei, Alibaba and PPRO.
+The combination of a full Luxembourg banking licence, direct clearing membership in 10+ schemes covering 24 currencies, CASP-licensed stablecoin settlement on USDC/USDG/EURI as of April 2026, and a client roster headlined by Stripe, Paysafe, Nuvei, Alibaba and PPRO.
 Very few institutions hold a bank licence plus a CASP licence plus direct membership in five major European clearing systems.
 The breadth is what attracts the PSPs you already use.

 Key Limitation

 Not actionable for iGaming operators.
 Banking Circle will not open you an account, will not process your players' deposits, will not give you a checkout.
 Pricing is wholesale-custom with no published rate card, so even competitive intelligence is hard.
-The Trustpilot 1.4 score is mostly a structural artefact of the B2B model, but it does demonstrate that customers of customers of Banking Circle can hit AML walls with no recourse — which is worth knowing if you process through a Banking Circle-backed PSP and face frozen funds.
+The Trustpilot 1.4 score is mostly a structural artefact of the B2B model, but it does demonstrate that customers of customers of Banking Circle can hit AML walls with no recourse, which is worth knowing if you process through a Banking Circle-backed PSP and face frozen funds.

 Recommendation